Question 1: What if I wish to transfer to a Grady graduate program from another institution?

 Question 5: Can I enter a Grady graduate program and start my course work in the spring semester?

-We only admit graduate students for fall semester entry.
+Most graduate students are admitted for fall semester entry.
+Emerging Media master’s students start in the summer.
 An accepted student may begin his or her studies summer semester; however, a limited number of undergraduate and graduate courses are offered each summer.
 Most students begin classes in the fall.

 Question 6: What is the difference between the MA thesis and MA non-thesis degree?